klauern/tb-cli/README.md

       * `service` - Create a long-running service that runs in the background
       * `auth` - configure your authorization settings
       * `pooling` - Runtime pooling options

+Not all application components are implemented.
+See documentation below for more information what is and isn't implemented:

 ### application
 To Be Implemented